Devendra Fadnavis: Background and government formation

 In the run up to the 2014 legislative elections, the BJP and the Shiv Sena severed their ties, and contested the elections separately.
 The fracture in the alliance resulted from disputes over the chief ministerial candidate of the alliance and the number of constituencies that each parties will contest.
 After the elections, the BJP became the single largest party, while the Shiv Sena became the second largest party.

-Fadnavis took over as the legislative party leader of BJP in the state after winning a vote by the newly elected MLAs of the party.
-Fadnavis was appointed as the Chief minister of Maharashtra on 31 October 2014.
+Fadnavis took over as the legislative party leader of the BJP in the state after winning a vote by the newly elected MLAs of the party.
+Fadnavis was appointed as the Chief Minister of Maharashtra on 31 October 2014.
 BJP formed a minority government initially with confidence and supply from the Sharad Pawar-led Nationalist Congress Party.
 The erstwhile alliance partner Shiv Sena chose to stay in opposition, with its legislative party leader Eknath Shinde briefly serving as the leader of the opposition.
 However, soon after, the Shiv Sena joined the Fadnavis-led government, giving the government a majority.
 Fadnavis completed his first term for the complete five years, making him only the second person in the state to do so, the other being Vasantrao Naik.